About

 • Empower the first cohorts of this next-generation US OSW workforce to seed a reliable and resilient, domestically educated, OSW professional workforce.

-• Deliver innovations to accelerate achievement of US goals for OSW levelized cost of energy (LCOE) and deployment and ensure that the OSW system delivers energy in a reliable and resilient manner.
+• Deliver innovations to accelerate reductions in OSW levelized cost of energy (LCOE) and ensure that the OSW system delivers energy in a reliable and resilient manner.

 Core Partners